Introduction: Emerson on Reading

 Don't get me wrong, Emerson believed that reading is far better than not, and I most certainly agree, though it's like anything else.
 If done in excess, it takes away more than it gives.
 If we're not careful, we'll read uncritically and lose the ability to sort sense from nonsense.
 It's passive reading for the sake of reading; it's assuming that reading in and of itself is a good thing, no matter the content or the intent of that reading.

 I confess that's been my personal view for years.
 I'm not alone in lamenting that deeper forms of reading that demand our attention are dying in the face of digital technologies that reward passivity.
 My settling for "good enough" in this brave new world has been to encourage others to read something, anything, for Christ's sake, instead of staring at a screen and zombie-scrolling shallow crap all day long.
 But that's not good enough for Emerson.
 Readers must learn to write, create, and think for themselves.
 Reading ought to inspire that process.
-It needs to be an activity that supplements the soul's diet, not serves as the entire meal.
+It needs to be an activity that supplements the soul's diet, not serve as the entire meal.
 Quality reading demands our attention.
 But, yeah, I know, that's easier said than done.

 Moreover, even those who try to write are often intimidated by the quality of what they've already read.
 Good writing breeds copycats, and copycats rarely exceed the original in style and content.
-Finding one's own voice is challenging when we've gotten into the habit of not doing so.
+Finding one's own voice is challenging when we've gotten into the habit of not having one.
 How often I've finished a novel and marveled at the world the author was able to immerse me in.
 "My God, I could never write anything like that" is the insidious acid that burns away our willpower, mainly because it's often true.
 The paradox of creativity stifling creativity can scale up to the societal level, with fine-tuned traditions and authoritative elites encouraging the uncritical worship of canon.
 Their canon.

 Emerson quips that Shakespeare's genius was so overshadowing that English poets have only "Shakespearized" in the two centuries since his death.
 As he puts it, "Genius is always sufficiently the enemy of genius by over-influence."
 We read a work of genius and are so impressed and intimidated that we can see no other way of doing it better.
 And so we don't, and console ourselves with forever being consumers rather than creators.